How to treat gum disease

 Visit the hygienist

-Ideally you should visit your dentist or dental hygienist every six months.
+Ideally you should visit your dentist or dental hygienist every six months or at the intervals they recommend.
 They will be able to remove any plaque and tartar that has built up both above and below the gumline of all your teeth before it develops into gum disease.
 If they spot any early signs of gingivitis, they will provide you with additional brushing and flossing advice and may recommend more regular visits for professional cleans.

 Visit your doctor for antibiotics